 - Be proactive.
 It’s very difficult to maintain a car’s showroom condition for the entire lifetime of the vehicle but there are some steps you can take to delay the effects of time, weather, and age.
 If possible, always park your car in an enclosed garage and make sure the garage door is functioning properly to protect your vehicle from theft.
 If your need a residential garage door repair or a new residential garage door installation, then call garage door repair experts near you for a quick fix.
 You may also hire garage builders like the Midwest garage builders that has the expertise needed to ensure your garage is built fast and professionally.
 If that’s not an option, consider a covered car port or fabric car protector.
 Avoid parking underneath trees to protect your paint job from tree sap, pollen, and overhead birds.
 Place an extendable sunshield across your interior windshield during the day to keep the sun’s harsh rays off your dashboard and lower the interior temperature of your car.
 Consider equipping your vehicle with theft deterrent equipment like an alarm, steering wheel locking device, or satellite monitoring service.
 Always secure your car keys and if you get locked out of your car, you’ll need to find a trusted car locksmith.

 - Give your car a monthly inspection to spot little problems before they become big issues.
 A comprehensive inspection should include:

 - Tire tread and pressure

 - Front and back windshield integrity through windshield calibration

 - Head, tail, and running lights

 - Fluid levels

-- Regular professional maintenance No matter how well you take care of your car, there’s no substitute for regular professional maintenance from a trusted service and repair center.
+- Regular professional maintenance.
+No matter how well you take care of your car, there’s no substitute for regular professional maintenance from a trusted service and auto repair center.
 Contact VW Auto services, we can help you create the perfect maintenance schedule for your new or used car, and your budget.